Use Detergent and Rinse Aid in Your Dishwasher

 Your dishwasher is designed to use liquid rinse aid only.
 Using a powdered rinse aid will clog the reservoir opening.

-To control the release amount of rinse aid, turn the rinse aid indicator dial.
-The dial numbers from 1 to 6.
+To control the amount of rinse aid released, turn the rinse aid indicator dial.
+The dial goes from 1 to 6.
 The higher the number, the more rinse aid the dishwasher uses.

 Close the rinse aid reservoir cap by turning it clockwise.